-Number deferred/restricted/performance share units At 1.1.2021 Granted/ reinvested dividends Vested Cancelled At 31.12.2021 Units in Zurich Insurance Group Ltd. Direct interest: Matthew William Swinfen Cottrell 803 663 (400) - 1,066
+Number deferre d/restricted d/performanc e share units At 1.1.2022 Granted/ reinvested dividends Sold Cancelled At 31.12.2022 Units in Zurich Insurance Group Ltd. Direct interest: Matthew William Swinfen Cottrell 942 610 (710) - 842

-Deferred, restricted and performance share units are granted to the Group's most senior executives under Zurich Insurance Group Ltd's long term incentive plans ("LTIP") and entitle the holder to receive cash payment equal to the value of the same number of common shares plus credited dividends upon retirement or terminiation of employment or as they are vested, subject to any performance conditions.
+Deferred, restricted and performance share units are granted to the Group's most senior executives under Zurich Insurance Group Ltd's long term incentive plans ("LTIP") and entitle the holder to receive cash payments equal to the value of the same number of common shares plus credited dividends upon retirement or termination of employment or as they are vested, subject to any performance conditions.